ylopez20/Notes/chapter_2.md

 #### Algorithms
 If the steps you put together will lead to a solution to the problem, then you have an algorithm for it.

 How do you know if it leads to a solution?
-You have to know what the solution looks like before you can figure out how to get there.
+You have to know what the solution looks like before you can figure out how to get there.  ( You also have to know what things can make up the algorithm (the tools) before you can construct it.)
   * Planning a trip: where to, for how long, for what goal?

 Problem: